RafaelMarinheiro/CS5220-MatMul/matmul/README.md

 If you are using a different version of OS X, you may have to fiddle a little with the compiler macros in order to get this to work.
 In particular, the `cblas.h` file at one point was not a part of the framework.

+### Notes on mixed C-Fortran programming

+The reference implementation includes three files for calling a Fortran `dgemm` from the C driver:

+* `dgemm_f2c.f`: An interface file for converting from C to Fortran conventions
+* `dgemm_f2c_desc.c`: A stub file defining the global `dgemm_desc` variable used by the driver
+* `fdgemm.f`: The Fortran `dgemm` routine taken from the Netlib reference BLAS

+The "old-school" way of mixing Fortran and C involve figuring out how types map between the two languages and how the compiler does name mangling.
+It's feasible, but a pain to maintain.
+If you want, you can find many examples of this approach to mixed language programming online, including in the sources for old versions of this assignment.
+But it has now been over a decade since the Fortran 2003 standard, which includes explicit support for C-Fortran interoperability.
+So we're going this route, using the `iso_c_binding` module in `dgemm_f2c.f` to wrap a Fortran implementation of `dgemm` from the reference BLAS.

+Apart from knowing how to create a "glue" layer with something like `iso_c_binding`, one of the main things to understand if trying to mix Fortran and C++ is that Fortran has its own set of required support libraries and its own way of handling the `main` routine.
+If you want to link C with Fortran, the easiest way to do so is usually to compile the individual modules with C or Fortran compilers as appropriate, then use the Fortran compiler for linking everything together.

 ## Running the code